NuSegDG: Integration of Heterogeneous Space and Gaussian Kernel for Domain-Generalized Nuclei Segmentation: Experiments

 \subsection{Ablation Study}

 To investigate the effectiveness of the individual components within the NuSegDG framework, we conduct an ablation study on domain-generalized nuclei instance segmentation, as summarized in Table \ref{tab:7}.
 This study sequentially enables or disables the HS-Adapter $M_1$, GKP-Encoder $M_2$, and TSM-Decoder $M_3$ to evaluate their impact on the performance of the average AJI, DQ, SQ, and PQ metrics.
 Firstly, we consider the standard fine-tuned SAM ($1^{st}$ row) as the ablation baseline.
 By respectively embedding the HS-Adapter ($2^{nd}$ row), GKP-Encoder ($3^{rd}$ row) and TSM-Decoder ($4^{th}$ row), the performance is raised with the average AJI of 5.17\%, 2.79\%, 2.07\%, and the average PQ of 6.61\%, 3.17\%, 1.58\%.

-Moreover, when we combine HS-Adapter with GKP-Encoder ($5^{th}$ row), the performance of the model is further improved, with the average AJI of 56.29 and PQ of 50.38\% on the four domains.
+When we combine HS-Adapter with GKP-Encoder ($5^{th}$ row), the performance of the model is further improved, with the average AJI of 56.29 and PQ of 50.38\% on the four domains.
 This result proves that these two modules can promote the domain generalization capability in nuclei instance segmentation.
 By comparing $6^{th}$ and $7^{th}$ rows with $2^{nd}$ and $3^{rd}$ rows, the TSM-Decoder demonstrates significant performance gains while eliminating the demand for manual morphological refinement.
 Finally, our NuSegDG framework ($8^{th}$ row) integrates all three modules and achieves the best performance on all metrics, with an average AJI of 58.84\%, an average DQ of 69.62\%, an average SQ of 75.50\%, and an average PQ of 53.21\%.
 This full configuration significantly outperforms the others, emphasizing the synergistic benefits of incorporating all modules.
 This result highlights the importance of each component in enhancing the generalization capability of NuSegDG across different nuclei image domains.

+Moreover, nuclei semantic and instance segmentation tasks meet two different requirements for clinical applications, such as disease area calculation and nuclei counting.
+Based on experimental results, we can observe that existing automatic SAMs show competitive generalization performance on source domains but are inferior to the SAMs with point prompts on target domains.
+On the other hand, although the vanilla point prompt performs better in domain generalization, it predicts cell instances one by one which is time-consuming for dense cell maps (e.g., whole slide imaging), as demonstrated in Table \ref{tab:6}.
+By introducing our auxiliary neural network, our NuSegDG framework achieves remarkable generalization-efficiency trade-offs.